alphaleporus/CampusCrawler/README.md

 **Use this tool responsibly.** The author is not responsible for misuse.
 This tool is designed for legitimate academic outreach only.
 Always respect recipient preferences and local regulations regarding automated emails.

 ---

+## Further Improvements

+Planning to take the logic and use it for other unique usecases.
+Like contacting MNCs for merch.

+---